 We explore what a DAM is, its history and evolution, the business benefits and challenges they solve, and provide an overview of the core functional elements found in modern DAM platforms.

 Unsure if this article is relevant to you?
 If you fall into one of the below scenarios, we recommend reading about it!

 - New to DAM: You have no direct experience with DAM but are curious to learn the ropes.

 - DAM Knowledge Refresh: You are already familiar with DAM and its concepts but would like a refresher.

-Digital Asset Management platforms are here to help solve the challenges associated with managing today’s explosion of content - but, first up, what is meant by digital asset management exactly?
+Digital Asset Management platforms (or also known as Digital Asset Manager) are here to help solve the challenges associated with managing today’s explosion of content - but, first up, what is meant by digital asset management exactly?

 Let us start with an industry-standard definition of a DAM, as provided by Gartner: